-CenturyLink is dedicated to enhancing the communities we serve around the globe.
-We provide financial, technological and volunteer resources to support our communities because they're not just the places where we do business - they're also the places where we live.
-The following section of our Code, Living the Unifying Principles in the Global Community, describes our commitment to being good corporate citizens and what is expected of all CenturyLink team members in this regard.
+Lumen is dedicated to enhancing the communities we serve around the globe.
+We provide financial, technological and volunteer resources to support our communities, because they're not just the places where we do business - they're also the places where we live.
+The following section of our Code, Our Commitment to Ethics in the global community, describes our commitment to being good corporate citizens and what is expected of all Lumen team members in this regard.